 • Walking stick (optional)

-• Warm hat and gloves for days at higher elevation
+• Warm hat, gloves and neck buff for days at higher elevation

 • Airline tickets or E-ticket, and copy of your itinerary with flight record number in case of loss